 Two performance indicators that Denbury closely monitors are Total Recordable Incident Rate ("TRIR") and Days Away/Restricted or Transfer Rate ("DART").
 TRIR is a rate that represents the number of Occupational Safety and Health Administration ("OSHA") recordable incidents for every 200,000 hours worked.

 DART is a rate that represents the number of days away from work, work restriction or job transfer resulting from OSHA recordable incidents and illnesses for every 200,000 hours worked.
 As shown in the charts below, Denbury has consistently outperformed our industry's average TRIR and DART in recent years.
-The most recently published Bureau of Labor Statistics data (2013) for the oil & gas extraction sector indicated an average TRIR of 1.30 for the year 2013.
-An industry average TRIR has not been published for the year 2014.
-By comparison, Denbury's TRIR was 0.82 in 2013 and 0.46 in 2014.
-Likewise, the oil & gas extraction sector indicated an average DART of 0.70 for 2013 and 0.80 for 2014 while Denbury's DART was 0.41 and 0.17 for 2013 and 2014, respectively.
+The most recently published Bureau of Labor Statistics data for the oil & gas extraction sector indicated an average TRIR of 0.70 for the year 2015.
+By comparison, Denbury's TRIR was 0.46 in 2014 and 0.32 in 2015.
+Likewise, the oil & gas extraction sector indicated an average DART of 0.80 for 2014 and 0.40 for 2015 while Denbury's DART was 0.17 and 0.19 for 2014 and 2015, respectively.
 We strive to have zero safety-related incidents each year.

-> Total Recordable Incident Rate
+Total Recordable Incident Rate

-\ The Bureau of Labor Statistics has not published an industry average TRIR for the year 2014.
+^{} The Bureau of Labor Statistics has not published an industry average TRIR for the year 2014.

-> Days Away/Restricted or Transfer Rate
+Days Away/Restricted or Transfer Rate